-- I. Identify different types of fishing rods. - A. Bamboo - B. Spinning - C. Baitcast or Spincast - D. Surf - II.
-Identify the different types of fishing reels. - A. Baitcast - B. Spinning - C. Spincast - III.
-Learn and tie three different bait rigs using the clinch knot (you will also need to demonstrate a surgeons end loop and snella a hook). http://www.animatedknots.com/improvedclinch/index.php?Categ=fishing - A. Live bait Santee Cooper rig. http://www.netknots.com/fishing_knots/snell-knot-uni-version/ http://www.netknots.com/fishing_knots/snell-knot-uni-version/ - B. Carolina rig (Rubber Worm...Bass Fishing) www.bassfishingusa.com/rigging/rigging2 - C. Tie your line to a fishing snap with a clinch knot.
-This rig can be used for many different types of swimming baits - IV.
-Find and install 3 different live baits on rig. - A. Worms - B. Shad - C. Insects - V. Build and install a PVC "spike" rod holder for shore fishing. www.lakemichiganangler.com/tip/surfFishing/howtomakeaPVCSandSpike - VI.
-Identify 10 different North American (or native to your area) fish species. - VII.
-Specify the legal size and catch limits for all your local region/state's game fish (Texas website below) - http://www.tpwd.state.tx.us/regulations/outdoor-annual/fishing/freshwater-fishing/bag-length-limits - VIII.
+- I. Identify different types of fishing rods.

+- A. Bamboo

+- B. Spinning

+- C. Baitcast or Spincast

+- D. Surf

+- II.
+Identify the different types of fishing reels.

+- A. Baitcast

+- B. Spinning

+- C. Spincast

+- III.
+Learn and tie three different bait rigs using the clinch knot (you will also need to demonstrate a surgeons end loop and snell a hook)

+- A. Live bait Santee Cooper rig

+- B. Carolina rig (rubber worm Bass fishing)

+- C. Tie your line to a fishing snap with a clinch knot.
+This rig can be used for many different types of swimming baits

+- IV.
+Find and install 3 different live baits on rig.

+- A. Worms

+- B. Shad

+- C. Insects

+- V. Build and install a PVC "spike" rod holder for shore fishing.

+- VI.
+Identify 10 different North American (or native to your area) fish species.

+- VII.
+Explore and specify the legal size and catch limits for all your local region/state's game

+- VIII.
 Build a "Minimalist" fishing survival kit.
-Must weigh less than 5ounces.
-Use this kit to catch an edible fish. http://www.thesurvivalistblog.net/survival-fishing-kit/ - IX.
+Must weigh less than 5 ounces.
+Use this kit to catch an edible fish.

+- IX.
 Catch, clean, cook and eat a legal game fish.
 (Please review basic online or written resources to prepare for this step.)